 - Section 1.
 The EMPLOYER shall determine whether an employee is to be granted an in-range salary rate adjustment on a normal performance review interval established by the EMPLOYER for the employee's class.
-An employee shall not experience loss of such salary increase because completion of the performance evaluation is delayed through no fault of the employee. - Section 2.
-After an evaluation is completed, the employee will be given a copy (electronic) and provided an opportunity to respond to the evaluation in writing and have that response permanently attached to the evaluation.
-No changes may be made in the evaluation after the employee has received and signed his/her copy. - Section 3.
-When an employee who is eligible for an in-range merit adjustment receives a performance evaluation which results in the employee's not receiving such increase, he/she may request review of this decision by the appointing authority or his/her designee.
+An employee shall not experience loss of such salary increase because completion of the performance evaluation is delayed through no fault of the employee. - After an evaluation is completed, the employee will be given a copy and provided an opportunity to respond to the evaluation in writing and have that response permanently attached to the evaluation.
+No changes may be made in the evaluation after the employee has received and signed their copy. - Section 3.
+When an employee who is eligible for an in-range merit adjustment receives a performance evaluation which results in the employee not receiving such increase, they may request review of this decision by the appointing authority or their designee.
 Such request must be made to the appointing authority within twenty-four (24) calendar days from the date the employee receives the evaluation.
-If the decision of the appointing authority does not resolve the matter within thirty (30) calendar days following the employee's request for review, the matter may be referred to the Director of Human Resources, for review by the Director or his/her designee.
-Such time limits may be waived by agreement of the parties. - Section 4.
-The EMPLOYER shall take into consideration time spent on union business when evaluating the quantity of work performed by the President and Co-Chief Stewards of Local 2822. - Section 5.
-Performance Measures of employee performance obtained through electronic or "line count" monitoring will not be the sole criterion applied in evaluating performance.
+If the decision of the appointing authority does not resolve the matter within thirty (30) calendar days following the employee's request for review, the matter may be referred to the Director of Human Resources for review by the Director or their designee.
+Such time limits may be waived by agreement of the parties.

-ARTICLE 29 - EDUCATIONAL ASSISTANCE
+ARTICLE 28 - EDUCATIONAL ASSISTANCE

-- Section 1.
-Tuition reimbursement shall be provided to employees covered by this collective bargaining AGREEMENT under the same terms and conditions, policies and procedures as the rest of Hennepin County and reflecting a county-wide pool for funding.
-See Hennepin County Tuition Reimbursement Policy Frequently Asked Questions - Section 2.
+- Tuition reimbursement shall be provided to employees covered by this collective bargaining AGREEMENT under the same terms and conditions, policies and procedures as the rest of Hennepin County and reflecting a county-wide pool for funding.
+See Hennepin County Tuition Reimbursement Policy Frequently Asked

+Questions - Section 2.
 Where courses are required and certified by the appointing authority as essential to current job performance, such appointing authority shall grant 100% reimbursement for tuition, required fees and required study materials. - Section 3.
 At the request of an employee, an Individual Development Plan shall be established.
 Any employee making the request shall be provided with paid time to work with their Supervisor or Human Resources to develop a training plan for career development within Hennepin County.
 Human Resources will be a source of career information, and postings, in which the employee may have an interest.
-Time allotted for this activity and the training plan adopted shall be subject to mutual agreement of the Employee and Supervisor.
+Time allotted for this activity and the training plan adopted shall be subject to mutual agreement of the employee and supervisor.

-ARTICLE 30 - FITNESS FOR DUTY
+ARTICLE 29- FITNESS FOR DUTY

-When question exists related to appropriate leave administration or work safety to individuals, co-workers or others, the EMPLOYER may require employees to undergo a medical evaluation that will enable the EMPLOYER to determine the employee's fitness for performance of his/her duties.
+When questions exist related to appropriate leave administration or work safety to individuals, co-workers or others, the EMPLOYER may require employees to undergo a medical evaluation that will enable the EMPLOYER to determine the employee's fitness for performance of their duties.
 When the EMPLOYER requires an evaluation or report from a medical authority, either the employee's personal or treating authority or the medical authority of the EMPLOYER's selection, the EMPLOYER shall:

-A. Pay the fee charged for such evaluation or report if such is not covered through the health insurance program made available to employees by the EMPLOYER, and

-B. Compensate the employee at his/her base pay rate for regularly scheduled work time the employee was unable to work due to obtaining the evaluation if the evaluation result is that the employee is found fully fit to perform his/her work duties and responsibilities.
+- A. Pay the fee charged for such evaluation or report if such is not covered through the health insurance program made available to employees by the EMPLOYER, and - B. Compensate the employee at their BASE PAY RATE for regularly scheduled work time the employee was unable to work due to obtaining the evaluation if the evaluation result is that the employee is found fully fit to perform their work duties and responsibilities.

-ARTICLE 31 - MEET AND CONFER
+ARTICLE 30 - MEET AND CONFER